keypup-io/cloudtasker/README.md

 ```

 ## Extensions
+**Note**: Extensions are not available when using cloudtasker via ActiveJob.

 Cloudtasker comes with three optional features:
 - Cron Jobs [[docs](docs/CRON_JOBS.md)]: Run jobs at fixed intervals.
 - Batch Jobs [[docs](docs/BATCH_JOBS.md)]: Run jobs in jobs and track completion of the overall batch.